DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 On the footer component, `(sidenavToggle)="sidenav.toggle()"` lets the footer component emit an event that tells app.component to toggle the sidenav open or close.

-`mat-app-background' on main gives us the material background color default for the background color of the feature components.
+`mat-app-background` on main gives us the material background color default for the background color of the feature components.

 ```html
 <mat-sidenav-container fullscreen>